gitana/cloudcms-server/README.md

 - CLOUDCMS_CACHE_REDIS_PORT
 - CLOUDCMS_CACHE_REDIS_ENDPOINT

+### Virtual Host (single-tenant)
+If running in a non-virtualized host mode, you must specify the host name being served.
+The host name corresponds to the tenant slug that identifies the Cloud CMS tenant being served.

+- CLOUDCMS_VIRTUAL_HOST

+Suppose you set CLOUDCMS_VIRTUAL_HOST to "customer1.cloudcms.net".
+You can then run your application on localhost:3000 and any incoming requests will be handled for the tenant identified by <customer1>.

+This approach constrains your application to a single tenant.
+For multi-tenant support, see virtual hosting.

-### Virtual Hosting
+### Virtual Hosting (multi-tenant)
 Virtual hosting allows the application server to discover incoming host names and map them to gitana credentials.
-You must provide the base domain to virtualize against (i.e. http(s)://*.<domain>).
+You must provide the base domain to virtualize against (i.e. http(s)://<tenantSlug>.<domain>).

-- CLOUDCMS_DOMAIN
+- CLOUDCMS_VIRTUAL_HOST_DOMAIN

+For example, if you set CLOUDCMS_VIRTUAL_HOST_DOMAIN to "cloudcms.net", then hosts will be resolved and handled for incoming requests like:

+    customer1.cloudcms.net
+    customer2.cloudcms.net

+Cloud CMS will connect to the API using the virtual driver credentials to retrieve the proper gitana.json file.
+Assets are cached on disk per virtual host and reused on subsequent requests.

 ### Stores
 For every request, underlying persistence stores are applied that automatically configure to read and write objects